sidneyrod/api-vaccinationcontrol/README.md

 # # About Project

-API created to control the application of vaccines in the Brazilian population, which will have user registration to receive mandatory data, such as 'name', 'e-mail', 'CPF' and 'date of birth', a registration to register the vaccines available.
+API created to control vaccine application in the Brazilian population, which will have user registration to receive mandatory data, such as 'name', 'e-mail', 'CPF' and 'date of birth', a registration to register the vaccines available.
 It will also have a record of application of the vaccine, receiving mandatory data, such as the country of vaccination, amount of dose, application date, receiving the user and the vaccine.

 ## Technologies used
 ### Backend